lambdaclass/curse_of_mirra/README.md

 Welcome to the realm of Curse of Myrra, crafted by Lambda Game Studio.

-Curse of Myrra is the inaugural game built on our groundbreaking [Lambda Backend Game Engine](https://github.com/lambdaclass/lambda_backend_game_engine).
-This open source engine, meticulously developed by Lambda Game Studio, serves as the backend,ensuring seamless and reliable gameplay.
+Curse of Myrra is the inaugural game built on our groundbreaking [Lambda Game Backend](https://github.com/lambdaclass/game_backend).
+This open source backend, meticulously developed by Lambda Game Studio, ensures seamless and reliable gameplay.

 Step into a universe where the destinies of heroes from four planets collide in an epic struggle for the favor of Myrra, a capricious deity known for manipulating entire societies by exploiting their deepest desires.
 Brace yourself for an immersive journey where every decision matters, and the pursuit of victory comes with the ever-present thrill of unpredictability.